Contents Home

 11. Excerpts from the Vatican catalogue Ruysschaert (1959) (3), which indicates that Voynich did indeed buy some books from the Jesuits, one of which is the "Voynich MS".

 12. An excerpt from a letter from Kraus to Friedman, and some related references, mentioning his trip to the Vatican library and his meeting in Rome with Mgr.
 Ruysschaert.
-This is the main source for the housing of the MS in Villa Mondragone.
+This is the main source for the suggestion that the Voynich MS was kept and discovered in Villa Mondragone (which we now know not to be true).

 Widemann's book sale